Changing a right of way

 • the construction of development which has been granted planning permission

-When diverting a public right of way, the council will make sure that the new route is as convenient to the public as the existing route.
-The council will also take into account the effect of the diversion on public enjoyment of the path or way as a whole.
+When diverting a public right of way, we will make sure that the new route is as convenient to the public as the existing route.
+We will also take into account the effect of the diversion on public enjoyment of the path or way as a whole.

 The route of a public right of way must not be moved unless the change has first been authorised by a legal order.
 This is known as a diversion order.
 This can only be made by the relevant Highway Authority or the Secretary of State.
 We will process your application with administrative and advertising costs normally charged to the applicant.